-In the ever-evolving landscape of business, one constant remains – the need for continuous improvement.
+In the ever-evolving landscape of business, one constant remains – the need for lean continuous improvement.
 No matter how efficient or productive a company may be, there’s always room for enhancement, especially in manufacturing.

 This is where the concept of Lean Continuous Improvement in manufacturing comes into play.